m4cit/DLQR/README.md

 # Deep Learning Quran Recognition
-DLQR is an experimental project for Qur'an recognition via Deep-Learning.
+DLQR is an experimental project for Qur'an audio recognition via Deep-Learning.
 A total of 34,403 audio samples were used to train a custom Convolutional Neural Network.
 The goal is to predict the reciter through audio inputs.
 There is also a model for chapter prediction, but not trained or fully thought out yet.

 The Deep-Learning framework used is PyTorch.